Healthcare Management Career Facts Infographic

 Healthcare Management Career Basics

 The healthcare industry is growing at a rapid pace due to recent changes in the healthcare system.
 With this growth comes the demand for skilled Healthcare Managers to lead and manage healthcare facilities and staff.
 According to the Bureau of Labor Statistics, the number of Healthcare Manager jobs is expected to increase 22% from 2010 to 2020 – faster than average for all occupations.
-If you have a passion for helping people and the desire to maintain the quality of healthcare services, Fremont College’s Healthcare Management degree program could be right for you.
+If you have a passion for helping people and the desire to maintain the quality of healthcare services, Fremont University’s Healthcare Management degree program could be right for you.

 Take a look at the Healthcare Management infographic below to learn more about this rewarding profession and discover why a Healthcare Management career is an excellent choice based on expected career growth and high income potential.